SGNL-ai/adapter-template/README.md

    find pkg/ -type f -name '*.go' | xargs -n 1 sed -n -e 's,github\.com/sgnl-ai/adapter-template,github.com/your-org/your-repo,p' -i
    ```

 1. Modify the adapter implementation in package `pkg/adapter` to query your datasource.
 All the code that must be modified is identified with `SCAFFOLDING` comments.
 More implementation details are discussed in the [Understanding this Template](#3-understanding-this-template) section.
-For these steps, the code can be left as-is just to get the adapter server running.
+For these steps, the code can be left as-is just to get the adapter running.

-1. Create an `ADAPTER_TOKENS` file which contains the tokens used to authenticate requests to the adapter server.
+1. Create an `ADAPTER_TOKENS` file which contains the tokens used to authenticate requests to the adapter.

    ```
    ["<token1>", "<token2>", ...]
    ```

-1. If you don't need to build a Docker image, you can directly run the adapter server.
+1. If you don't need to build a Docker image, you can directly run the adapter.
 Set the `AUTH_TOKENS_PATH` environment variable to the path of the `ADAPTER_TOKENS` file.
 Then run `go run cmd/adapter/main.go`.
 Otherwise, proceed to the next step.

 1. Build the Docker image with the `adapter` command.
    ```
    docker build -t adapter:latest .
    ```
    **WARNING:** The image will contain the `ADAPTER_TOKENS` secrets file. **Do not push** this image to a public registry.
-1. Run the adapter server as a Docker container.
+1. Run the adapter as a Docker container.
    ```
    docker run --rm -it -e AUTH_TOKENS_PATH=/path/to/file adapter:latest
    ```